 Real-World Performance Difference

-In side-by-side tests of 4G/5G mobile IPs vs datacenter proxies across major platforms:
+When comparing typical performance of 4G/5G mobile IPs vs datacenter proxies across major platforms:

 | Test Type | Datacenter Proxy | Mobile Proxy |